Standards-based grading (SBG) is an innovative educational practice that helps increase learning in the classroom.

 How TeacherEase Helps SBG

-This document was written by the team the produces TeacherEase, software for standards-based learning.
+This document was written by the team that produces TeacherEase, software for standards-based learning.

-curriculum content database, formative assessment tool, SB report card generation, SB gradebook, and parent portal.
+SB report cards, SB gradebook, and parent portal.

-For more information about TeacherEase, check out: Software for Standards-based Learning.
+For more information, check out: TeacherEase: Software for Standards-based Learning.

 Link to this page

-If you found this page helpful, feel free to link it from your web-site.
-This can help your parents better understand SBG.
+If you found this page helpful, provide it to parents by linking it from your school/district web-site.
 Feel free to use the code below.

 <a href="https://www.teacherease.com/standards-based-grading.aspx">What is Standards-Based Grading?</a>